lluppesms/sql.dacpac.deploy/README.md

 Follow these steps to publish and update a database schema to an existing Azure SQL Server using Azure DevOps pipelines:

-1. Create a SQL database in your server.
+1. Create a SQL database on your local server or desktop.

 1. Create a new `SQL Server Database Project` in Visual Studio with the SQL Server Data Tools installed.

     > If the intended deploy target is Azure SQL, go into the project properties and set the Target Platform to "Microsoft Azure SQL Database".